evaldez89/banks-transaction-email-reader/CONTRIBUTING.md

   ## Add a new Bank

-  - Guided by the current implementations (`./banks_mail_readers/bhdleon_messages.py`), there are some things to consider:
+  - Guided by the current implementations (`./banks_mail_readers/bhd_messages.py`), there are some things to consider:
-      - The file with the code must be named with the prefix of the expected argument you want it to be called from main, conbine with `_messages`.
+      - The file with the code must be named with the prefix of the expected argument you want it to be called from main, combined with `_messages`.
-        > Example: __bhdleon__ is `bhdleon_messages.py` and from the main the argument it is called with is `bhdleon`.
+        > Example: __bhd__ is `bhd_messages.py` and from the main the argument it is called with is `bhd`.
       - This class is to hold all the different messages identified by the subjects:
         > Example:
         ```python